 Blood of the Chosen also expands the world in interesting ways, exposing us to more of the fallout from a war centuries’ ago, and also allowing us to get to know some of the side characters a little better, particularly Beq, Maya’s girlfriend, and Elariel, Gyre’s ghoul companion.
 They’re a lot of fun to spend time with, and there are plenty of lighthearted moments among the plaguespawn attacks and other horrors lurking in every tunnel.
 I did think the central conceit of Gyre and Maya being separated with opposite storylines dragged on a little too long – we are now two-thirds through the trilogy and they’ve spent more page time apart than interacting – but the sequel set their relationship up to move into a new phase in book 3.
 Which can’t come soon enough, given the ending.
 I’m curious to see how Wexler ties everything up, and where Maya and Gyre’s loyalties will eventually lie.

-Note: I received an ARC from Nyx Publishing.
-A Dowry of Blood was published on 31 January 2021.
+Note: I received an ARC from Head of Zeus.
+Blood of the Chosen was released on 5 October 2021.